boyac/pyArchive/regression-analysis/logit_model/logit_model_womenomics/README.md

 ##### Description
-- In the case of Japan
+- In the case of Japan.

 ##### Predictor Variables
 - married female employees with kid(s)